chriswallace/chriswallace.net/collection.md

 ---
 layout: default
 title: The Wallace Collection
 description: A selection of generative artworks currently held in my family's private collection on the Tezos and Ethereum blockchains.
-These code-powered works are represented mostly in static images, however some pieces are live code to attempt a faithful reproduction of the intended artistic output where possible.
+In full-screen mode, press your keyboard's &larr; and &rarr; buttons to browse all works.
 permalink: /art/collection/
 ---